infinum/android-sentinel/tool-networkemulator-okhttp/README.md

 ### Alternative: Runtime Conditional Setup

-While **build variants are recommended** (see warning above), you can also conditionally add the interceptor at runtime:
+If you can't use build variants or the no-op module, you can conditionally add the interceptor at runtime:

 ```kotlin
 val clientBuilder = OkHttpClient.Builder()